kookkui/SoloRPGs/Riftbreakers - Second Edition/Heart Abilities/Might Heart/Two-Handed Weapon Master.md

 ---
-HeartAbCost: 2 Stamina
+HeartAbCost: 5
 HeartAbHeart: Might
-HeartDef: "Agility"
+HeartDef:
-HeartAbActions: Standard Action
+HeartDes: For the remainder of combat, if you are wielding a two-handed weapon you deal an additional D4 damage.
+HeartFlav: "*You shift your stance slightly, focusing on a two-handed, specialized combat style.*"
-HeartAbRange: 0
+HeartAbRange: Self
-prime: false
+prime: true
 ---

 >[!crafting]  %%FAKE TITLE HERE%%